chainer/chainer/docs/source/tips.rst

     ...

 Once this is done, you should be able to `import chainer` without OpenBLAS errors.

-Thanks for this guide to the Japanese site, `kumilog.net <https://www.kumilog.net/entry/openblas-numpy>`_.

 For details of this problem, see `issue #704 <https://github.com/chainer/chainer/issues/704>`_.